Waiting for Duffman: Reception

 The episode received a 1.5 rating and was watched by a total of 3.59 million people, making it the most watched show on Fox that night.

 Dennis Perkins of The A.V.
-Club gave the episode a C rating, saying "There are a few funny lines scattered throughout ’Waiting For Duffman’ which provide exactly the quantity of laughs necessary to mark this as a serviceable Simpsons episode, without doing anything to rise above that standard."
+Club gave the episode a C rating, saying "There are a few funny lines scattered throughout "Waiting For Duffman" which provide exactly the quantity of laughs necessary to mark this as a serviceable Simpsons episode, without doing anything to rise above that standard."

+Tony Sokol of Den of Geek gave the episode 3 out of 5 stars.
+He stated that the episode had plenty of laughs but was tepid.